Pakistani Imran Khan ends defiance campaign and allows police to search suspects' homes - ExBulletin

 The riots only stopped when Pakistan’s Supreme Court ordered Khan’s release.
 Police have been looking for Khan for inciting supporters of his Pakistani Tehreek-e-Insaf party to violence.
 He denies the allegation, saying he was being held by the National Accountability Bureau in a corruption case when the clashes broke out.

 Khan appeared conciliatory when he appeared before a terror court in Lahore, the provincial capital of Punjab.
-The judge granted him protection from arrest in three terrorism cases through early June.
+The judge granted him protection from arrest in three terrorism cases through the beginning of June.

-Yes, I condemn him,” Khan told reporters outside the Lahore court, speaking of the outburst.
-“There is no Pakistani who will not condemn the violence.

 After Khan was released from arrest last week and returned to Lahore, police surrounded his home, alleging he was sheltering at his upscale Zaman Park residence between 30 and 40 suspects linked to the violence.

 Police, who have some 300 officers deployed around the Khan compound, have threatened to raid the premises unless the suspects are handed over.
-The standoff was resolved with an agreement for police to search the house later on Friday.
+The impasse was resolved with an agreement for the police to search the house.
+The Khans party said police found no suspects at the scene.

-Police separately announced that they arrested six other suspects in Khan’s neighborhood, allegedly as they tried to flee.
-They had previously arrested eight other people in the area and a total of more than 4,500 suspects across the country.
+Hours later, Khan told reporters at his home that he would cooperate with police to arrest those linked to the attacks on military installations.
+But he has shown no sign of backing down from his desire to force elections and return to power.

+We will win the next elections even without launching a campaign, he said, saying his party still enjoys massive popular support.

 A former cricketer star turned Islamist politician, Khan was ousted by a vote of no confidence in parliament last year.
 He claimed his ouster was illegal and a Western conspiracy accuses his successor, Prime Minister Shahbaz Sharif, of denying it.